Frequently Asked Questions

 The Insurance Company responsible for paying for your repairs is also responsible for paying the tow bill to the shop of your choice.
 If the Insurance Company selected a shop and you prefer to go elsewhere, they are still obligated to pay for the additional tow.

 If you are insured, check with your insurance provider.
 Generally speaking, if your vehicle is legal and safe to drive, scheduling to have your vehicle repaired will ensure that you will not incur any of the costs.
 If you are a third party claimant and your vehicle is legal and safe to drive, scheduling your vehicle for repairs will ensure that you will not incur any rental charges.
 If your vehicle is unsafe or illegal (it may be ticketed) to drive due to the accident, you are entitled to a replacement vehicle immediately upon being issued a claim number.
-A reputable shop will be able to take care of all the above to as part of their service and as a convenience to you.
-You are responsible for insurance coverage you purchase from the rental company.

 Make sure that you go over the repairs that were done with your service writer.
 Any questions or concerns should be addressed to the service writer during pick up.

 We actually use the same repair process as most dealerships as well as parts.
-What most people don’t know is that dealerships often outsource local companies (like ours) to help with the repairs they cant do.
+What most people don’t know is that dealerships often outsource local companies (like ours) to help with the repairs they can’t do.
 What makes us special is that not only do we have the knowledge and experience but we also have great relationships with our customers and the community.

 At Gibbs Paint and Body we have the tools and machinery we need in order to get your vehicle to pre-collision condition.
 If you are curious about our processes or tools check out the questions below.